aut0maticjack/lazyweb/3D-Printing-Stepper-Motors-and-Drivers.md

 I find my extruder needs more current (1A to 1.2A) than the XYZ motion motors (0.75A).

+When adjusting the current via the screw trimpot, clamp ground to 12V ground wire, and clamp positive to your screwdriver.
+This way you'll measure the voltage as you adjust.

 Use the Step Angle to work out motor steps for firmware with: http://www.prusaprinters.org/calculator/

 ## References